joshhubers/Demo-Scenario/README.md

 ## Dinosaurs

-__I'm a paleontologist not a physicist!__.
-A dinosaur has the following characteristics:
+__I'm a paleontologist not a physicist!__ A dinosaur has the following characteristics:
 - Identification Number.
 A GUID value that identifies the asset.
 - Scientific Name.
 - Common Name.
 - Era.
 - Description.
 - Current Location.
+- Notes.
 - Bones.
 The bones this dinosuar is made of.
 - Artifacts.
 A potential collection of "things" that are also related to this dinosuar. (eggs, feathers, trace fossils, etc.)

 ## Researchers

 Paleontologists are people too.
 The head paleontologist would eventually like the system have a system for the researchers to login, and eventually even visitors of the museum to maybe even see details of their careers.
-- Name
+- Name.
-- Occupation
+- Occupation.

 # Functionality